empowermint/react-appointment-planner/src/README.md

 - The onSubmit attribute set
 - 3 controlled `<input>` elements, one for each piece of contact data
 - A submit button
-- Include a pattern attribute to the phone `<input>` with a regex that matches the phone locale of your preference TODO: Test this
+- Include a pattern attribute to the phone `<input>` with a regex that matches the phone locale of your preference

 ### TileList Requirements (Implemented 2022.08.13)